sequana/sequana_pipetools/README.rst

 That way, we could change a pipeline without the need to update Sequana, and vice-versa.
 This was already a great jump ahead.
 Yet, some tools reprensented here by the *pipetools* box were required by all pipelines.
-This was mostly for provided user interface, sanity check of input data, etc. This was moving fast ith new pipelines added every month.
+This was mostly for providing user interface, sanity check of input data, etc. This was moving fast with new pipelines added every month.
 To make the pipelines and Sequana more modular, we decided to create a pure Python library that would make the pipelines even more independent as shown in **Fig3**.